 Business Startup and Organization Costs

-Startup costs include any amounts paid or incurred in connection with creating an active trade or business or investigating the creation or acquisition of an active trade or business.
-Organizational costs include the costs of creating a corporation or partnership.
+Startup costs are used when creating an active trade or business or for investigating the creation or purchase of a trade or business.

 Miscellaneous Business Expenses

 Miscellaneous expenses are often overlooked, but they are very important, because they can add up to a substantial amount.
 If you look at Schedule C for small business tax returns, you'll see itemized expenses listed in Part II.
 At the end of the list (Line 27a) you'll see.
 "Other expenses."
 These are the expenses listed on Part V of as Other Expenses.
 These are ordinary and necessary business expenses not listed elsewhere on Schedule C.